“An actor is like a piano. It should be well tuned, but shouldn’t be hit too hard.” — Monica Bellucci

 If it happens, you’ll need to entrust the instrument to a piano technician and their expert services.

-For those hoping to embark on this challenge on your own as much as possible, you could learn how to change a strong online.
+For those hoping to embark on this challenge on your own as much as possible, you could learn how to change a string online.

 But it’s a slow and delicate job.